Gurkish/Chronometer/README.md

 This is just a smal fork to include Moonkin changes in twow 1.17.2

-To install unpack the "chronometer" folder into addons.

 Credits to laytya for the orginal addon work.